tri-cods/Ed-Minimal-Editions/README.md

 Once you've selected your text, download it in plain text format (with the file extension .txt).

 4. Save the text file as “your-own-title.md”
-5. Move it to the '_texts' folder in your local copy of the Ed-Minimal-Editions repository
+5. Move it to the "_texts" folder in your local copy of the Ed MinimalEditions repository

-### Marking up the text
-1. Open the file in atom
-2. Add metadata to the beginning of your file using YAML: https://minicomp.github.io/ed/documentation/#jekyll
-3. Start formatting your text using markdown, kramdown, html: https://minicomp.github.io/ed/documentation/#markdown-and-kramdown
-4. Save your file